How do I check the legal status of a car when I buy it?

 We will draw up a contract of sale for you or check the existing one.
 We will handle everything quickly and flawlessly, for a predetermined price.
 We can do it within 48 hours and within the whole country.
 You do not worry about anything and you can pay only after the service is provided.

-What if someone sold me a stolen car?
+What if someone sells me a stolen car?

-The exceptions to the above rule are public auctions or purchases from a person to whom the owner has entrusted the car (for example, loaned it).
-In this case, you do not have to return the stolen car and the victim would have to recover compensation from the seller.
+The exceptions to the above rule for car sales are public auctions or purchases from a person to whom the owner has entrusted the car (for example, a loan).
+In that case, you do not have to return the stolen car and the victim would have to recover compensation from the seller.

-Tip: When buying a car at a car dealership, some of the detective work may be done by the dealership for you, but even then, don’t let your guard down.
+Tip: When buying a car at a car dealership, the dealership may do some of the detective work for you, but even then, don’t let your guard down.
 This is especially true if the dealership is only a broker and not the owner of the vehicle being sold.
 Always choose solid car dealerships and, if possible, those that will give you a guarantee as part of the contract that they will refund the purchase price in the event of any legal problems.

 Selling a car in foreclosure